hamidghaedi/RNA-seq-differential-expression/README.md

 ![alt text](https://github.com/hamidghaedi/RNA-seq-differential-expression/blob/master/pc2.png)

-*Hierarchical clustering* is suitable to visualize similarities between samples in regard to gene expression profile.
+*Hierarchical clustering* is suitable to visualize similarities between samples with regard to gene expression profile.
 At the same time it will provide information about how gene expression profiles are different between samples.
 Here we have a total of 433 samples , so visualizing all these sample in a plot would not be very informative.
 Here I will compare 19 normal samples for making a sample-sample heatmap for visualizing hierarchical clustering

 ```R
 normal_idx <- substr(colnames(assay(vsd)),14,14) == "1"